 Product design is the process of creating objects that solve a problem, serve a function, or fulfill a need — and doing it in a way that can actually be manufactured and used.
 It’s a discipline that spans ideas, engineering, materials, fabrication, and human behavior, which is part of what makes it hard to summarize and part of what makes it genuinely interesting.
-If you’re new to it, here’s an honest introduction to what product design actually involves and how the process works in practice.
+These product design basics, covered here as an honest introduction for anyone new to it, explain what the process actually involves and how it works in practice.

 What Is Product Design, Really?